shibili07/Noor-Fragrances/Errors.md

 - OTP expiration doesn’t work [✔]

-- cart quantity resets when trying to increase quantity beyond stock [ⴵ...]
+- cart quantity resets when trying to increase quantity beyond stock [✔]
 - coupon criteria not met message not shown properly
-- wishlisting doesn’t work
+- wishlisting doesn’t work [✔]
-- products from unlisted categories show up in product list
+- products from unlisted categories show up in product list [ⴵ...]
 - able to add unlisted items to cart
 - able to order unlisted item if they’re in cart
 - disallow COD if order value is above 1000
 - refund credited for pending payments
 - use the same password rules in signup, password change, password reset etc
-- profile input validation
+- profile input validation [✔]
-- address input validation
+- address input validation [✔]

  Admin
 -------